 Heat vs. Knicks Injury Report Today - May 8

-Check out the injury report for the Miami Heat (44-38), which currently includes six players listed, as the Heat ready for their NBA playoffs second round game 4 with the New York Knicks (47-35) at FTX Arena on Monday, May 8 at 7:30 PM ET.
+The Miami Heat (44-38) have six players on the injury report for their NBA playoffs second round game 4 against the New York Knicks (47-35) at FTX Arena on Monday, May 8 at 7:30 PM ET.

 Watch the NBA all season long on Fubo!

-Last time out, the Heat bested the Knicks 105-86 on Saturday.
-Jimmy Butler paced the Heat with 28 points, while Jalen Brunson put up 20 for the Knicks.
+The teams play again after the Heat took down the Knicks 105-86 Saturday.
+Jimmy Butler paced the Heat in the win with 28 points, while Jalen Brunson put up 20 in the losing effort for the Knicks.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.